Space48/SeoTitles/README.md

 3. `bin/magento setup:upgrade`

 ## How to use it
-Once installed, go to the `Admin Penel -> Products -> Categories -> Select a category`, and under `Search Engine Optimization` section you will see a field called `H1 Override`.
+Once installed, go to the `Admin Panel -> Products -> Categories -> Select a category`, and under `Search Engine Optimization` section you will see a field called `H1 Override`.